-I named this blanket after the yarn that I used to make it: Knit Picks Color Mist worsted weight yarn in Waterfall.
+I was searching for yarn with water or waterfall in the name, when I came across Knit Picks Color Mist worsted weight yarn.
+The colour was called Waterfall, and it was perfect!
 I wasn’t sure what to expect when I ordered the yarn online since I don’t usually make baby blankets out of cotton based yarns, but I liked that the description had it marked as machine washable (which is a must for anything baby related).
 Needless to say, I’m so so happy with the end result.
-The blanket is so light weight and incredibly soft.
-It will make the perfect gift for my new nephew, who will arrive any week now!
+The blanket is both light weight and incredibly soft.
+It will make the perfect gift for any baby, boy or girl!

-Disclaimer: Please note that some of the links on this page are affiliate links and I will earn a commission if you purchase through those links.
-I use all of the products listed and recommend them because they are companies that I have found helpful and trustworthy.
-Please let me know if you have any questions about anything listed below!
+Please note that some of the links on this page are affiliate links, which means that I will earn a commission if you purchase through these links.
+I use all of the products listed on this page and recommend them because they are companies that I have found helpful and trustworthy.
+Please let me know if you have any questions about anything I have recommended!

-Here is what you will need to make this baby blanket:
+You will need the following supplies to make this baby blanket:

 - US 9/5.5 mm Straight Knitting Needles.